Attendance and Punctuality letter September 2016

 What is an acceptable attendance rate?

 Attendance is a national priority.
-All schools must submit data electronically (both in an aggregated form and on an individual pupil basis) every term.
+All schools must submit data electronically (both in an aggregated form and on an individual student basis) every term.
 It is a key indicator of an effective school and, as such, will be scrutinised by OFSTED.
 In 2015, national data clearly shows a correlation between high attendance rates and high examination performance.
 Pupils with no absence are 1.5 times more likely to achieve 5+ GCSEs A*-C or equivalent and 2.8 times more likely to achieve 5+ GCSEs A*-C or equivalent including English and Mathematics than pupils missing 15-20 per cent of KS4 lessons.

 The vast majority of our students achieve over 96% attendance and this is what we expect from all of our students as a minimum.
 Sickness comes usually in a block of time over a continuous period; what we look for are unbroken weeks (i.e. those where the pupil is marked present on all ten sessions); students should not have more than one or two broken weeks in the course of an academic year.
 Regular broken weeks are a cause for concern and will be followed up by the school.